Tell us more

 If nothing else you’ve probably heard that Istio is a service mesh.
 “Service mesh” is a fancy term for tooling that handles common communication challenges between a collection of connected services.

-In real world terms, Istio’s features build on the power of Kubernetes adding:
+In real world terms, Istio’s architecture builds on the power of Kubernetes adding:

 The chart installs a collection of core services required for Istio to function.
 It provides for extensive customization through chart values.
 It also supports upgrading to new Istio versions going forward.